coduin/epiphany-bsp/docs/bsp.rst

 .. math::
     T = \sum_{\text{supersteps } i} (w_i + g \cdot h_i + l)

 The BSP model has gained significant interest in the last couple of years.
 Most notably because Google has adopted the model and has developed some technologies based on BSP such as MapReduce and Pregel.
-The standard for BSP implementations is [BSPlib][2].
+The standard for BSP implementations is `BSPlib <http://www.bsp-worldwide.org/>`_.
 Modern implementations of the BSP model include BSPonMPI, which simulates the BSP model on top of MPI, and MulticoreBSP, which provides a BSP implementation for shared-memory multi-core computers.

-For a more detailed introduction on the BSP model, as well as a large number of examples of BSP programs we refer to the [introductory textbook on BSP and MPI][1] by Rob Bisseling.
+For a more detailed introduction on the BSP model, as well as a large number of examples of BSP programs we refer to the `introductory textbook on BSP and MPI <http://ukcatalogue.oup.com/product/9780198529392.do>`_ by Rob Bisseling.

 A large number of algorithms have already been implemented using the BSP model.
 Some of them with their associated cost function are listed below: